TunHub Integration

 If the checkbox 'Managed by Cloudaware' is checked, neither a managed tunnel nor its routes can be edited/deleted by a customer.

-The Cloudaware TunHub integration enables a secure connection to private Kubernetes, VMware, SCCM, Snowflake, Rancher, Jira, and other environments.
-Customers can use the external Cloudaware API to programmatically request the list of TunHub gateways (tunnels) or routes, change settings for a specific gateway, and swap primary and secondary channels.
+The TunHub integration enables a secure connection to private Kubernetes, VMware, SCCM, Snowflake, Rancher, Jira, and other environments.
+Customers can use the external Cloudaware API to programmatically request a list of TunHub gateways (tunnels) or routes, change settings for a specific gateway, and swap primary and secondary channels.

 Configuration